 How your company does business and the type of infrastructure it has will be major factors when replacing an existing phone system with a new system.

 Good guidance is extremely helpful.
-A telecom professional can not only offer a price quote, but offer advice about the system, both its strengths and weaknesses and how they pertain to your business today and in the future.
+A telecom professional can offer a price quote along with advice about the system.
+Its strengths and how they relate to your business today and in the future.

 Deciding on which type of phone system would be best for your needs often results after a quick review of answers to a few important questions.

 Whether or not you plan on keeping your current telephone provider and how they deliver dial tone will dictate some specific requirements for a new phone system.
 If you have 4 CO telephone lines and plan to keep them, then the new system will have to be able to accept those FXO connections.
 Likewise, if you have a PRI circuit, then the new system must be able to accept a PRI.
 Going all VoIP, then the only need is bandwidth.

 Expanding the number of lines can be accomplished by a variety of means, depending the phone system you get.
 Adding VoIP capabilities will allow SIP trunks as additional lines using the Internet.
 If your company has four traditional lines now and want to expand to 7 then the hardware must be able to accommodate a second 4 port CO card for the additional lines.